eu-digital-identity-wallet/.github/profile/README.md

 Consumers should also be able to access services online without having to use private platforms or unnecessarily sharing personal data.
 They will have full control of the data they share.

-## The Architecture and Reference Framework
+## Architecture and Reference Framework

 On 3 June 2021, the European Commission adopted a Recommendation calling on Member States to work towards the development of a [a common toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox) including a technical Architecture and Reference Framework a set of common standards and technical specifications and a set of common guidelines and best practices.